-Silken tofu is a great base for pudding-style pie filling—it has just the right consistency, minus the bother of a flour-thickened sauce.
+Silken tofu is a great base for a vegan mousse-style pie filling—it has just the right consistency, minus the bother of a flour-thickened sauce.
 Chocolate and banana are a dream team in this easy, dairy-free dessert, requiring just 5 ingredients (plus just a couple more if you decide to make your own crust).
 Adapted from The Vegetarian Family Cookbook.

 Makes one 9-inch pie, 6 to 8 servings